- Small changes help you lose weight

 - put butter on my toast instead of eating it dry

-- eat the egg yolk (whether it’s boiled, scrambled or fried)
+- eat the white of an egg and the yolk (whether it’s boiled, scrambled or fried)

 - not blot my pizza with a paper towel before eating it